quou/openmv/README.md

  - [ ] Actually make a damn game.

 ## Building
-Generate a Makefile using Premake.
-Currently, Clang is used to build OpenMV, though GCC should also work.
+Generate a Makefile using Premake and use that to compile everything.

 Before you can run the game in release mode, build the `packer` project and run it from the project root to create a file named `res.pck` which contains all of the game's resources.
 The game reads from this file in release mode so that shipping the entire resource folder isn't required.
+The packer packs all of the files in `packed.include`; This file is sometimes out of date, so if the game struggles to load in release mode, try debug mode instead.

 Dependencies on Linux:
  - `libdl`